PandaMods-Dev/Pandas-Falling-Trees/README.md

 #### FAQ:
 - Is the mod safe to use on worlds originally made without the mod.
-  - Yes the mod is 100% safe to use on worlds originally made without the mod
+  - Yes the mod is 100% safe to use on worlds originally made without the mod.
 - Will the mod work for more than 1 block thick trees.
-  - Yes the mod works for trees that are more than 1 block thick
+  - Yes the mod works for trees that are more than 1 block thick.

+#### Known Issues:
+- Wilder Wilds: Game crash when mining trees.
+I recommend blacklisting the logs and leaves in the mod config.

 If you have any of your own questions, please leave them [here](https://github.com/PandaDap2006/Pandas-Falling-Trees/discussions/categories/q-a)